ishanguliani/fake-post-injector-backend/README.md

+# What does this project do
-backend for chrome extension that performs fake post injection in Facebook timeline
+django, sqlite3 based backend system for a google chrome extension that performs fake post injection in Facebook timeline and then conducts a survey on user experience.

 # SCREENSHOTS